-I have talked about this topic a lot.
 I know people are going through a lot right now.
 Out of work.
 No money saved.
 In need of food.
-People are freaking out, and rightfully so but, you got to keep a cool head, especially if you have others that depend on you for their survival.
+People are freaking out, and rightfully so but, you have to keep a cool head, especially if you have others that depend on you for their survival.

 It is more important now than ever.